Worldwide Disclosure Facility: make a disclosure

 Individuals and companies

 Individuals and companies can notify by completing the DDS form.
 HMRC will write to you to tell you your unique Disclosure Reference Number (DRN).
-Use this whenever you contact them about the Let Property Campaign.
+Use this whenever you contact them about the Worldwide Disclosure Facility.
 You’ll also be given a Payment Reference Number (PRN) to use when paying what you owe.

 Agents should use the digital disclosure service to notify HMRC of your clients’ disclosure.
 We’ll then send you out a disclosure reference and a payment reference.